-10th Amendment
+- 10th Amendment

-"The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people." protection of their citizens civil rights, health, and safety from the federal minimum standard.
-(The "supremacy clause" means federal laws "made in pursuance" of the Constitution reign supreme over all other state and local laws.)
-The 9th and 1oth Amendments of the U.S. Constitution offer additional constitutional justification for softening the "supremacy clause."
-Already, the courts recognize that state constitutional rights protections can be more expansive than the protections in the U.S. Constitution.
-Our rights in the U.S. Constitution are the floor, and state constitutions can expand above that floor.
+"supremacy clause" means federal laws "made in pursuance" of the constitution reign supreme over all other state and local laws.)
+The 9th and 10th Amendments of the U.S. constitution offer additional constitutional justification for softening the "supremacy clause."
+Already, the courts recognize that state constitutional rights protections can be more expansive than the protections in the U.S. constitution.
+Our rights in the U.S. constitution are the floor, and state constitutions can expand above that floor.
 Thus, the courts already have a framework for local governments to provide for more expansive protections for people and nature's rights at the local level.

-2. "Dillion's Rule"
+2. "Dillon's Rule"

 The Current Problem: This judge-created rule from 1868 determined that local governments should be legally treated as "children" of the State.
-This means communities only have the power to do what the State specifically authorizes it to do.
+This means communities only have the power to do what the State specifically authorizes them to do.
 In cases that question whether or not local governments have a certain power under state law, Dillon's Rule's established the default answer of "no," thus denying local government power to take actions needed to protect the community.

-The Community Rights Solution: The right of local community selfgovernment is a foundational concept in our legal system.
+The Community Rights Solution: The right of local community self- government is a foundational concept in our legal system.
 Dillon's Rule undermined this right.
 In response, late Nineteenth Century reformers pushed for adoption of "home rule," but modern "home rule" powers for local governments have proven insufficient in preventing even the most egregious examples of ceiling preemption in the nation, for example.
 Since the home rule movement, courts have interpreted it as narrowly as possible, which means that courts still allow the state legislature to interfere with local lawmaking, like through enacting ceiling preemption laws.
 We need to reassert the lost right of local community self-government and require the courts to recognize local governments' role within a system of government that distributes power between federal, state, and local lawmakers.